Sonny Boy Williamson I: Biography and career

 Williamson was born in Madison County, Tennessee, near Jackson, in 1914.
 His original recordings are in the country blues style, but he soon demonstrated skill at making the harmonica a lead instrument for the blues and popularized it for the first time in a more urban blues setting.
 He has been called "the father of modern blues harp".
 While in his teens he joined Yank Rachell and Sleepy John Estes, playing with them in Tennessee and Arkansas.
 In 1934 he settled in Chicago.

 Williamson first recorded in 1937, for Bluebird Records, and his first recording, "Good Morning, School Girl", became a standard.
 He was popular among black audiences throughout the southern United States and in Midwestern industrial cities, such as Detroit and Chicago, and his name was synonymous with the blues harmonica for the next decade.
-Other well-known recordings of his include "Sugar Mama Blues", "Shake the Boogie", "Better Cut That Out", "Sloppy Drunk", "Early in the Morning", "Stop Breaking Down", and "Hoodoo Hoodoo" (also known as "Hoodoo Man Blues").
+Other well-known recordings of his include "Sugar Mama", "Shake the Boogie", "Better Cut That Out", "Sloppy Drunk", "Early in the Morning", "Stop Breaking Down", and "Hoodoo Hoodoo" (also known as "Hoodoo Man Blues").
 In 1947, "Shake the Boogie" made number 4 on Billboards Race Records chart.
 Williamson's style influenced many blues harmonica performers, including Billy Boy Arnold, Junior Wells, Sonny Terry, Little Walter, and Snooky Pryor.
 He was the most widely heard and influential blues harmonica player of his generation.
 His music was also influential on many of his non-harmonica-playing contemporaries and successors, including Muddy Waters (who played guitar with Williamson in the mid-1940s) and Jimmy Rogers (whose first recording in 1946 was as a harmonica player, performing an uncanny imitation of Williamson's style).
 These and other artists, both blues and rock, have helped popularize his songs through subsequent recordings.

 Williamson recorded prolifically both as a bandleader and as a sideman over the course of his career, mainly for Bluebird.
 Before Bluebird moved to Chicago, where it eventually became part of RCA Records, many early sessions took place at the Leland Tower, a hotel in Aurora, Illinois.
 The top-floor nightclub at the Leland, known as the Sky Club, was used for live broadcasts of big bands on a local radio station and, during off hours, served as a recording studio for Williamson's early sessions and those of other Bluebird artists.